Satisfactory Academic Progress Policy

 Federal regulations require that all recipients of student financial assistance make satisfactory academic progress toward a degree.
 Students applying for assistance through the Federal Pell Grant, Federal SEOG, Federal Work Study, TEACH Grant, Oklahoma Tuition Aid Grant (OTAG), Direct Subsidized Stafford Loan, Direct Unsubsidized Stafford Loan, Direct Parent PLUS Loan and Direct Graduate PLUS loan programs must meet THREE requirements to maintain their financial aid eligibility at NSU:

-First, students are required to maintain a minimum cumulative grade point average.
+1. Students are required to maintain a minimum cumulative grade point average for all courses attempted or completed.

-Second, students are required to complete (pass) a certain percentage of hours they attempt.
+2. Students are required to complete (pass) a certain percentage of all hours they attempt.

 These three requirements are summarized in the following charts.
 Failure to meet ALL of these minimum academic standards will result in the loss of financial aid eligibility.
 Students are expected to know, based on this Satisfactory Academic Progress Policy, when they may be placed on financial aid warning, probation, or suspension.
 Satisfactory academic progress is reviewed at the end of each academic semester once grades have been posted.

-- Grade Point Average Requirement - Each student must meet a minimum cumulative grade point average to remain eligible for federal student aid.
+Each student must meet a minimum cumulative grade point average (for all courses attempted) to remain eligible for federal student aid.

 NOTE: The following degree programs are required to have a higher GPA to graduate and therefore their academic progress must be evaluated by their specific program GPA requirements.